nicolas-goudry/parcel-tracker/README.md

 ### Installing

 parcel-tracker is hosted on a private npm registry.
 You need an account on this registry in order to add it as a dependency to your project.
-You may ask author for an access.
+You may ask the author for an access.

 ```shell
 $ npm i -S parcel-tracker --registry http://ec2-35-171-163-20.compute-1.amazonaws.com/